 Both cameras have standard tripod sockets, not visible in the picture.
 The Pocket Instamatic has a screw-in socket for a cable release in front of the shutter release button (that button is shown here in its “locked” position, to prevent accidental actuation in a pocket).
 Kodak sold a “Compact Camera Stand,” a plastic base the size of a large bar of soap with a little arm on a ball joint that screwed into the tripod socket for “existing light” pictures.
 The S100 has no provision for remote shutter release, although it does have a self-timer that can provide a similar function.

 Another “feature” on the Pocket Instamatic but not on the S100 is the Plimsoll mark behind and to the left of the shutter release.
 The symbol— a circle with a horizontal line through its center— indicates the focal plane, the exact position of the film within the camera.
-It’s ostensibly provided on 35mm and larger cameras as an aid to precision manual focusing.
+It’s a standard feature on 35mm and larger cameras, ostensibly as an aid to precision manual focusing.
 I doubt anyone actually used the Pocket Instamatic 60’s Plimsoll, but it’s a clever way for Kodak’s marketeers to suggest that the camera is a precision instrument.
 (My “entry-level” Canon Rebel XT/350D and SL1/100D digital SLRs include a Plimsoll, probably for the same reason.
 The SL1’s Plimsoll is easily visible in white on the black body.
 The 350D’s is embossed and almost invisible, which is why I never noticed it in nine years of using that camera.)

 The Pocket Instamatic’s 110 film format has a 17 x 13mm frame.
 The Kodacolor II negative film was too grainy for prints larger than 5 x 7 inches, but sharp Kodachrome slides could easily produce 8 x 10 prints.
 A particularly sharp slide could make an acceptable 11 x 14 enlargement, which I consider the practical maximum.
 The S100 has a “1/1.7” CMOS sensor that measures 7.6 x 5.7mm, providing a 4000 x 3000 (12.1 megapixel) image.
 Although the sensor has less than 20% of the 110 film frame’s area, its image quality is in an entirely different league.
 I have no difficulty making tack-sharp 11 x 14 prints from the S100 at ISO 80 or 100.
 Peeping at the pixels suggests that satisfactory 16 x 20 prints should be possible, though I haven’t tried making them.